How much is a scoop of protein powder?

 How much is a scoop of protein powder?
 Most protein powder scoops are intended to hold 1 serving, or about 20 grams of protein.
 That said, the weight of a scoop of protein powder can vary a lot.

 “How much is a scoop of protein powder?” is a hard question to answer.
 “How much” probably refers to the amount of protein in the scoop, but it could also refer to the weight of the protein powder in the scoop.
 Moreover, there is no standard scoop size, and the weight of a scoop of protein powder is inconsistent.
 Your scoop could be half or twice the size as my scoop, and even if we are using the same scoop, we could be scooping drastically different amounts of powder.
 I will therefore do my best to cover all the bases, and help you understand your protein powder scoop size.

 What is a scoop?

 Although scoops are convenient, they are not necessary.
 Moreover, many of our customers are subscribers, meaning that they buy one or more bags a month.
 If we were to include scoops, hundreds of customers would receive 12 + scoops each year, which is a lot of wasted plastic.
-Instead of scoops, we list our serving size in cups.
+Instead of scoops, we list our serving size in tablespoons.
 One serving of our chocolate protein powder, for instance, is “about 6 tbsp.”

 If a manufacturer includes a scoop, the serving size will be listed in scoops.
 Generally, 1 serving is 1-2 scoops.
 Sometimes a manufacturer uses “heaping scoop,” which is the maximum amount of protein powder that can be scooped at once.